 The Company's manufacturing units in various states; mainly those in Maharashtra and Jharkhand are eligible for incentives under the respective State Industrial Policy.
-The Company accrued these incentives as refund claims in respect of VAT/GST paid, on the basis that all attaching conditions were fulfilled by the Company and there was reasonable assurance that the incentive claims will be disbursed by the State Governments.
+The Company has been accruing these incentives as refund claims in respect of VAT / GST paid, on the basis that all attaching conditions were fulfilled by the Company and there is a reasonable assurance that the incentive claims will be disbursed by the State Governments.